 How Juicing Works in General?

-Juicing is the process of extracting the liquid content from fruits and vegetables.
+Before go into how does a cold press juicer work, let’s explain how juicing works.
+It is the process of extracting the liquid content from fruits and vegetables.
 The goal is to separate the juice (the good stuff) from the fiber and pulp (also good, but not always needed).
-While traditional juicers use fast-spinning blades, cold press juicers go about it in a more gentle, deliberate way.

 Different Types Of Juicers